MicrosoftDocs/memdocs/memdocs/intune/protect/use-network-locations.md

 > [!IMPORTANT]
 > **Announcing end of support for the existing Use Locations (network fence) feature in Intune**
 > Support for the current implementation of Locations (network fence) will end on or around October 7, 2021.
-For information about this change and how to prepare, see [*Plan for change: Announcing end of support for the existing Use Locations (network fence) feature in Intune*](../fundamentals/whats-new.md#announcing-end-of-support-for-the-existing-Use-Locations-(network-fence)-feature-in-Intune) in *What's new in Microsoft Intune*.
+For information about this change and how to prepare, see *Plan for change: Announcing end of support for the existing Use Locations (network fence) feature in Intune* in the [Notices](../fundamentals/whats-new.md#notices) section of the *What's new in Microsoft Intune* article.